JithinAntony4/generate-chrome-extension/README.md

 ## How to use/develop

 - change directory to your newly created project
-- run react app on the browser(popup.html) `npm run start:react`
+- run react app (extensions files) on the browser `npm run start`
-- run production build `npm run build:production`
+- build unpacked extension `npm run build`
-- run extension build `npm run build:extension`
+- production build (this zip file can upload to Google WebStore) `npm run pack`
 - goto: `chrome://extensions` in the browser and enable `'developer mode'`
-- press `Load unpacked` and target the folder `dist/chrome`
+- press `Load unpacked` and target the folder `build/`

 The project is automatically being watched, any changes to the files will recompile the project.